avrahamcool/Aleph1.Skeletons/README.md

-# Aleph1.Skeletons.WebAPI
+# Aleph1.Skeletons
-This extension will add a new WebAPI Project Template Skeleton type for WebAPI projects.
+This extension will add a new WebAPI Project Template Skeleton type for WebAPI projects. and a new layer trio projects template.

 ### Project Template Features
 * N-Tier project using DI (includes DAL-BL-API with moqs).